Ficool

 He lowers his voice.

 "Yer a lucky one.
 Was only a hatchling.
-Weaker dose, not enough happy juice in its holes."
+Weaker dose, not enough happy juice in its holes.
+It sure made you act funny."

 "And the others?"

 "As you could see, they prioritised the real threat to the territory, as they do, and attacked them first.
-Those guys are always fighting, especially in these lands, or so I've heard."
+Those guys are always fighting, especially in these lands, or so I've been told, it really is a spectacle."

 "So… we're just extremely lucky, then?"
 My eyes blink in confused disharmony.
 Bewildered.